Income and assets tests for ABSTUDY

 Personal assets test

-If you are a student or an Australian Apprentice and you are independent, assets you own can affect your payment.
-The asset limits depend on whether or not you have a partner or own your own home.
+If you are an independent student or Australian Apprentice, assets you own can affect your payment.
+The asset limits will vary, depending on if you have a partner or own your own home.
 We will ask you to provide the current market value of your assets when you claim ABSTUDY Living Allowance.
 The personal assets test does not apply if your partner is on an income support payment.

 Read more about assets and the asset test limits.

 If you are in severe financial hardship but are not eligible for ABSTUDY because of the assets test, you may be paid under Asset Hardship provisions.

 There are 2 parts to the parental means test: